triplea-maps/imperialism_1974_board_game/README.md

 ### Original board game functionality missing from this adaptation

-*   Randomization of player order
+*   Randomization of player order, which can be done outside TripleA before starting
 *   Drawing and playing cards from the deck
 *   Random Storm/Pirate events
 *   Terrain types - mountains, rivers, etc and their effects
 *   Combat dice calculations matching the original game
-*   Fortifications providing a "first strike" defensive bonus
 *   Land battles being optional
 *   Being able to select which opponent(s) you fight when 3+ players in territory
 *   Being able to leave contested land territories